miguelpuerto1/miguelpuerto1/README.md

 - 🌱 I’m currently learning **Python, React, AWS**

-- 👨‍💻 All of my projects are available at [https://friendly-hamster-2f90a8.netlify.app](https://friendly-hamster-2f90a8.netlify.app)
+- 👨‍💻 My portfolio is available at [https://friendly-hamster-2f90a8.netlify.app](https://friendly-hamster-2f90a8.netlify.app)

 - 📫 How to reach me **Miguelp3024@gmail.com**